So you want to invest, but have no idea where to start? You and millions of other people!

 Factors to Consider When Comparing Investment Options

-Before we jump in, here are a few things you really need to understand about these companies:
+Before we jump in, here are a few things you may want to consider when researching these companies:

 It’s really important to understand that a small fee can eat into your investments in a really big way.
 When it’s presented as a percentage it often seems really small (“Oh, it’s 1%, that’s nothing!”).
 But a 1% fee could cost you almost $600,000 over a 40 year period.
 That’s over half a million dollars.